Ninjago: Crystalized

-Crystalized is the fifteenth and final season of the computer-animated Ninjago television series (titled Ninjago: Masters of Spinjitzu before the eleventh season).
+Crystalized is the fifteenth and final season of the animated Ninjago television series (titled Ninjago: Masters of Spinjitzu before the eleventh season).
 The series was created by Michael Hegner and Tommy Andreasen.
 The season aired in two parts: the first in May 2022, and the other from September to October 2022.
-Following the passing of Kirby Morrow, the season is the first in the series to feature Andrew Francis as the new voice actor of Cole.
-Although Crystalized marks the conclusion of the original Ninjago series, it is not the final installment of the Ninjago franchise, as a new series for the Lego Ninjago brand is set to premiere in 2023.
+Following the passing of Kirby Morrow, Andrew Francis is cast as the new voice actor of Cole.

-The storyline of the fifteenth season directly follows on from the preceding season, Seabound, which involved the ninja character Nya becoming one with the sea and being lost to the ninja team.
-The first part of Crystalized focuses on the ninja attempting to save Nya by restoring her to her human form, breaking the law and becoming wanted fugitives in the process.
-The rest of the season centers around the return of the ninja's old enemy, the Overlord, under a new alias called the Crystal King, as he assembles some of the greatest adversaries from the ninja's past to defeat them once and for all and conquer Ninjago.
-Lloyd is the focus character of the season, with the Overlord, his Crystal Council (consisting of previous Ninjago antagonists Harumi, Pythor, Aspheera, Vangelis, Mr. F, and the Mechanic), and the Crystal Army serving as the season's primary antagonists.
+The storyline of the fifteenth season directly follows on from the preceding season, Seabound.
+The first part of Crystalized focuses on the ninja attempting to restore Nya to her human form, becoming fugitives in the process.
+The rest of the season centers around the return of the Overlord, under an alias called the Crystal King, as he assembles some of the greatest adversaries from the ninja's past to conquer Ninjago.

+A sequel series to support the continuation of the Lego Ninjago brand titled Ninjago: Dragons Rising premiered in June 2023 exclusively on Netflix.